In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Outcome of the AGN star population

-These rates may decrease if one considers mutual gravitational scattering between stars/BHs, which may preserve some stars from disruption but also lose potential EMRIs \citep{ForganRice2018}.
+We note that by limiting the disc size to $0.1$ pc, we also limit the number of massive stars that form, and in turn limit the EMRI rate.
+We expect these rates will increase for larger discs that experience higher SF efficiencies.
+On the other hand, these rates may decrease if one considers mutual gravitational scattering between stars/BHs, which may preserve some stars from disruption but also lose potential EMRIs \citep{ForganRice2018}.
 Interactions between BHs which can merge with each other via gas-assisted binary formation \citep{Tagawa2020a} could also decrease the rate, while producing higher-mass EMRIs (or IMRIs).

-For comparison, \citet{PanYang2021b}, compute EMRI rates due to interactions of nuclear cluster stellar/BH population with a massive accretion disc.
+The rates we find are in agreement with the rate of in-situ EMRIs predicted by the models of \citet{DittmannMiller2020}.
+For further comparison, \citet{PanYang2021b}, compute EMRI rates due to interactions of nuclear cluster stellar/BH population with a massive accretion disc.
 For the `conventional' EMRI scenario in dry nuclei (via two-body interactions), they find EMRI rates around $\sim 10^{-6} \rm \, [yr^{-1}]$ per galactic nuclei.
 In the presence of a gas disc, the EMRI rate typically increases to $\sim 10^{-6} - 10^{-5} \rm \, yr^{-1}$ per AGN, with an order of magnitude variance depending on the mass of the SMBH and the model parameters.
 These numbers are in line with our calculations for models that produce EMRIs, suggesting that the in-situ channel can generate EMRIs at a comparable rate to the orbit-capture channel.

 \citet{Tagawa2020a} consider the evolution of a population of stellar cluster stars and BHs that are captured into binaries in an AGN disc.
 This work is focused on the evolution of stellar mass binaries via gas-assisted mergers, but also predicts a consequent EMRI rate $0.1-0.6\,\rm Gpc^{-3} yr^{-1}$.
 For comparison, we can express the EMRI rate in terms of the central SMBH accretion rate: $R_{\rm m} = N_{\rm emri}/\dot{M}_{\rm BH}(\tau_{\rm AGN}) \,\rm M_{\sun}^{-1}$.
 This can be used to derive a volumetric in-situ EMRI rate $ \tilde{R} = R_{\rm m}\dot{M}_{\rm SMBHs} $, where $\dot{M}_{\rm SMBHs}$ is an estimate of the total accretion onto all SMBHs in the local universe.
 Calculations by \citet{2004MNRAS.351..169M} suggest $\dot{M}_{\rm SMBHs}\sim5\times10^{-6} - 5\times 10^{-5}\,{\rm M_{\sun} yr^{-1} Gpc^{-3}}$ for $z\sim 0$ to $1$, respectively (neglecting variance in $f_{\rm Edd}$ or dependence on SMBH mass).
 For our model, the per-AGN EMRI rates for the $10^6 {\rm M_{\sun}}$ SMBH vary from $R_{\rm emri}\sim10^{-7} - 10^{-5} \rm yr^{-1}$ for an SMBH accretion rate $f_{\rm Edd} = 0.1$.
 Using the above, we derive a ($z\sim0$) volumetric rate of $\tilde{R} = R_{\rm emri}\dot{M}_{\rm SMBHs} / \dot{M}_{\rm BH} \sim 0.5 - 10 \, \rm yr^{-1} Gpc^{-3}$, though we caution that the true rate will be more dependent on the fraction of AGN that are near-Eddington.
 This simple estimate suggests that the in-situ EMRI rate may be comparable to or greater than the rate derived via AGN-disc assisted binary capture.